Right Arrow

 2. Define your primary use case.
 Are you focused on temporary perimeter security and deterrence for a remote site?
 LVT is built for this.
 Or is your goal to gain integrated operational intelligence, improve safety compliance, and optimize processes inside your facilities?
 Spot AI is designed for these enterprise-wide applications.

 4. Consider your scalability plan.
-For multi-site enterprises, Spot AI’s centralized dashboard and ability to add unlimited cameras to a single system provides a more streamlined scaling path.
+For multi-site enterprises, Spot AI’s centralized dashboard and ability to add numerous cameras to a single system provides a more streamlined scaling path.
 LVT's model requires deploying and managing individual units for each new location.

 Shaping your strategy: Spot AI vs. LVT